-- Fourth Amendment (i.e. arrests without probable cause, unreasonable searches),8
+- Fourth Amendment (for example, arrests without probable cause, unreasonable searches),8

 - Eighth Amendment,9

-- Fourteenth Amendment (i.e. lack of due process), or
+- Fourteenth Amendment (for example, lack of due process, equal protection), or

 - Social Security Act.10

-The law was passed as a part of the Civil Rights Act of 1871.
+The law was passed by legislators as a part of the Civil Rights Act of 1871.
 This act of Congress allowed black victims to file a lawsuit and recover money damages.
 That lawsuit could be filed in federal court.
-This allowed the victim to avoid state court.
+The congressional intent was for victims to avoid state court decisions.
 In state court, the victim would likely have faced a strong bias.

 2. What does “under color of law” mean?